-Trump replaces McMaster with John Bolton
+Trump appoints hawkish new security chief

 Why is Trump replacing McMaster?

-In a brief statement on Thursday, Gen McMaster thanked President Trump for appointing him and said he was applying to retire from the US Army this summer.
+In a brief statement on Thursday, Gen McMaster thanked President Trump for appointing him and said he was applying to retire from the US Army later this year.

 The 55-year-old three-star general is leaving after just over a year as national security adviser.
+The president had reportedly found Gen McMaster's briefings to be grating.
+He was also described as aggressive and prone to lecture.

 The White House said Mr Trump and Gen McMaster had "mutually agreed" that he would leave.

-White House reporter Tara McKelvey says Gen McMaster seems happy about his decision.

-She says she saw him recently joking with colleagues in the West Wing, and he had already worked out his exit strategy.
+He had been rumoured for weeks to be on his way out.

+Gen McMaster's departure came a day after it was leaked that Mr Trump was advised this week in briefing documents not to congratulate Russian President Vladimir Putin on his recent re-election, but did it anyway.

 Gen McMaster replaced Lt Gen Michael Flynn, who was fired after less than a month in the job for misleading the White House about his contacts with the Russian ambassador.